This post may contain affiliate links. Please read our disclosure policy.

 You can use instant oats, which are more processed than rolled oats and less processed than old fashioned rolled oats, to make oatmeal cookies, but you won't have the larger pieces of rolled oats that lend structure to your oatmeal cookies.

-Yes!
-They freeze beautifully.
-Just bake and cool the cookies completely.
+These cookies freeze beautifully.
+Just bake and cool them completely.
 Then, place them in a single layer on a flat surface like a baking sheet and freeze them completely.

 After the cookies are fully frozen, you can pile them into a sealed freezer-safe container or bag.
 Defrost them at room temperature, if you have time, or in the microwave.
 If you'd like something that's a bit more stable so it's easier to stash in your bag, try our homemade protein bars.